yhzhang0128/osdi20-artifact-evaluation/README.md

-# OSDI20 artifact evaluation #28
+# OSDI'20 artifact evaluation #28

 This is the artifact evaluation submission #28 for our paper "Byzantine ordered consensus without Byzantine oligarchy".

 ## Claims

 We made 4 claims which can be found in Figure 3 of our submission.
-We copy-and-paste here.
+We copy-and-paste them here.

 - **claim1**: Archipelago achieves higher throughput than its baselines at the cost of increased latency (latencies are competitive when batching commands).